 ink on fabric, 50 x 50 cm, 2020

-Meital Katz Minerbo’s solo exhibition “I Am Rooted, But I Flow” is on view through August 22, 2020, at P8 Gallery (Tel Aviv).
-In this feature, Meital shares with us how the practice of designing gardens creates events where the public and private spheres can co-exist, and how they become tools in her search to create an ever-changing place of belonging.
+In her solo exhibition “I Am Rooted, But I Flow”*, Meital Katz Minerbo shares with us how the practice of designing gardens creates events where the public and private spheres can co-exist, and how they become tools in her search to create an ever-changing place of belonging.

 Gardening is a practice related to two different social realms: the private and the public.
 There are private gardens and public ones, both are the result of human thought and meticulous aesthetic sensibility together with a certain connection to nature.